Introducing the next generation of online communities. Read the announcement

 Why do brands use social media listening?

-One of the most important reasons to use social listening is to track the mentions you get while responding to customer inquiries and incorporate the data into an audience report.
-Tracking mentions where the business isn’t tagged is especially important with social media listening, as the data is still relevant even if a response isn’t required.
-In fact, you may want to look at mentions to your competitors and industry as a whole, even if your business isn’t named.
+One of the most important reasons to use social listening is to track relevant posts and conversations and incorporate the data into an audience report.
+You should look at mentions of your competitors and the industry as a whole as well, even if your business isn’t named.

 The point is to gather information about your audience, such as: